-(Page 3 of the coalition agreement between CDU Hesse and BÜNDNIS90/DIE GRÜNEN Hesse for the 20th legislative period)
+(Page 5 of the coalition agreement between CDU Hesse and SPD Hesse for the 21st legislative period)

-This framework represents a further development of the framework dated April 28, 2021 and applies exclusively to the second Green Bond of the State of Hesse.
+This framework represents a further development of the framework dated April 28, 2023 and applies exclusively to the third Green Bond of the State of Hesse.
+The framework dated April 28, 2023 continues to apply to the Green Bond issued in 2023.
 The framework dated April 28, 2021 continues to apply to the Green Bond issued in 2021.